Michael Hancock (Colorado politician): Mayor of Denver

-Mayor John Hickenlooper was elected governor of Colorado in the 2010 elections In the May 3, 2011, first primary for Denver mayor, Hancock was among the final two finishers against State Senator Chris Romer.
+Mayor John Hickenlooper was elected governor of Colorado in the 2010 election.
+In the May 3, 2011, first primary for Denver mayor, Hancock was among the final two finishers against State Senator Chris Romer.
 Romer led the first round with 31,901 votes (28.49%) to Hancock's 30,314 votes (27.04%).
 Hancock went on to defeat Romer in the June 7, 2011 Runoff election in a landslide with 70,780 votes (58.08%) to Romer's 51,082 votes (41.92%).
 Hancock was inaugurated as the 45th Mayor of Denver on July 18, 2011.

 Hancock was reelected on May 5, 2015, in a landslide victory with 75,774 votes (80.16%) against Marcus Giavanni, who pulled a second place win with 8,033 votes (8.50%).
 There were no mayoral debates in 2015.
 Hancock was inaugurated on July 20, 2015, at the Ellie Caulkins Opera House.
 In May 2018, it was reported Hancock was outraised by entrepreneur Kayvan Khalatbari for his upcoming reelection bid in the first reporting quarter of the year.

 In June 2019, Hancock was nevertheless reelected with 56.3% of the vote in a runoff from the May 2019 general election in which Hancock and Jamie Giellis were the top two finishers.
 Giellis received 43.7% of the votes in the June 4 runoff.

 In 2020, Hancock came out in favor of reparations for slavery in the United States.
 He created a Black Reparations Fund at the Denver Foundation, which collects donations to be eventually distributed to the city's Black residents.
 In June 2021, Hancock was one of 11 U.S. mayors who formed Mayors Organized for Reparations and Equity (MORE), a coalition of municipal leaders dedicated to starting pilot reparations programs in their cities.
 Hancock is co-chair of MORE, along with Los Angeles mayor Eric Garcetti.

-In April 2022, Hancock apologized for the anti-Chinese race riots that occurred in 1880.
+In April 2022, on behalf of the city of Denver, Hancock formally apologized for the anti-Chinese race riots that occurred in 1880.
 He gifted the descendants of the victims a commemorative token and a signed apology letter.
 The apology letter stated that the city of Denver would build an Asian Pacific District, partner with the education system to have a program on Asian Pacific Coloradans, and an Asian Pacific American Community Museum.